 To showcase the popularity of the club.
 Sure, if you are into the clubbing scene, you will probably know if the club is good or not, but to passersby, its this visual cue of a long queue that attracts them.

 Social proof has been around for decades and now in the digital format, it is ten times easier to supercharge your sales message and amp up the credibility of your website!

 9 out of 10 of buyers who read online reviews claimed that positive online reviews influenced their buying decisions

 Almost 63% of consumers have stated they are more likely to buy from a site if it contains product ratings and reviews.

 Need we say more?
 Having relevant social proofs are just as important as the rest of your

-At SpeechSilver, we regularly incorporate these following 8 social proofs to the websites of our copywriting clients in Singapore and beyond helping to deliver fantastic results.
+At SpeechSilver, we regularly incorporate these following 8 social proofs to the key pages of websites of our copywriting clients to help boost conversions.